Walian83/Personal-Website/README.md

 <h1>Personal Website, CV Style</h1>

 <h2>Description</h2>
-A personal CV website that's currently in progress, using the skill and knowledge gained from a web development course.
+A personal CV website that's currently in progress, using the skill and knowledge gained from a web development course, and university.
 <br />

 <h2>Languages and Utilities Used</h2>